ecarlstrom/discordbot/issues.md

 - Using the `!ascii` command with invalid inputs can cause the bot to crash. (working on fix as of 3/28/2020)

 - Occasional new errors with `!pause` and `!skip`, haven't yet found the exact source.

+- Investigating an issue that causes the bot to reconnect repeatedly.
+Minor for now since performance is not impacted thus far.